Clearing the Channel Coast: Allied armies

 The composition of the First Canadian Army varied to meet changing demands but in general terms it was composed of the II Canadian Corps and the I British Corps.
 Within these formations, at various times, were Czech, Polish, French, Dutch and Belgian units.
-After Normandy, the Polish and Czech formations were augmented by countrymen who had been conscripted into the German Army and changed sides.

-The First Canadian Army had fought several battles in Normandy, resulting in depleted commanders and manpower at all levels.
+After Normandy, the Polish and Czech formations were augmented by countrymen who had been conscripted into the German Army and captured by the Allied armies.
+The First Canadian Army had fought several battles in Normandy and suffered many casualties.
 This was particularly serious in the infantry rifle companies.
-The I British Corps (commanded by Lieutenant-General John Crocker), attached to the First Canadian Army, had the 7th Armoured Division and the 49th (West Riding) Infantry Division, 51st (Highland) Division and the British 6th Airborne Division.
-The infantry divisions had not performed satisfactorily in Normandy and had been relegated to defensive positions on the eastern flank of the bridgehead.
+I Corps (Lieutenant-General John Crocker), attached to the First Canadian Army, had the 7th Armoured Division and the 49th (West Riding) Infantry Division, 51st (Highland) Division and the British 6th Airborne Division.
+The performance of some of these divisions had been criticised during the Battle of Normandy and had been relegated to defensive positions on the eastern flank of the bridgehead.
 The 6th Airborne Division had landed in Operation Tonga on D-Day and despite its lack of heavy weapons, remained defending the area.
 It had suffered many casualties and Major-General Richard Gale, had been ordered to harry the German retreat yet conserve its manpower for the rebuilding that was due.
 The 6th Airborne Division was reinforced by the 1st Belgian Infantry Brigade and the Royal Netherlands Brigade (Prinses Irene), which were to gain "operational experience in quieter sections of the line in the hope that ultimately they would return to their own countries and form nuclei around which larger national forces might be organized".

-The I British Corps advanced along the Channel coast, with the II Canadian Corps on the right.
+I Corps advanced along the Channel coast, with the II Canadian Corps on the right.